The Submarine Caper

-The Submarine Caper (later retitled Deadly Chase) is the 68th title of the Hardy Boys Mystery Stories, written by Franklin W. Dixon.
+The Submarine Caper (later retitled Deadly Chase) is the 68th title of the Hardy Boys series of detective/mystery books written by Franklin W. Dixon.
 It was published by Wanderer Books in 1981.

 Plot summary

 On a visit to Germany the Hardy brothers investigate the theft of plans for a newly invented submarine and the mysterious disappearance of valuable coins and paintings.